2011 Norway attacks: Oslo car bombing

-Impact on transportation
+Effect on transport

 Immediately after the explosion, the area surrounding the damaged buildings was cordoned off and evacuated.
 People were asked to remain calm and leave the city centre if possible, but there was no general evacuation.
 The Oslo Metro remained operational, and most of the Oslo tram network was also running, although sporadically, except for the line through Grensen (the street between Prof. Aschehoug's plass and Stortorvet).
-Buses also continued to run, although at least one articulated bus on the No.37 line, which stops outside the Ministry of Finance, was commandeered to evacuate the walking wounded.

-An e-mail communication with the BBC from a traveller indicated that police were conducting searches in suspicious cars on the road to Oslo Airport, Gardermoen, which remained open.
+An e-mail communication with the BBC from a traveller indicated that police were conducting searches of suspicious cars on the road to Oslo Airport, Gardermoen, which remained open.

 The Gardermoen Line between Lillestrøm and Oslo Airport was shut down after a suspicious package was found close to the tracks.
 The same happened at the offices of TV 2 which were evacuated after a suspicious package was found outside the building.